 How most tick sprays work: Simply attach the bottle to a garden hose and use your hose to dispense the pesticide treatment.
 Unlike bug sprays designed for inside the home, there's no need to pre-mix these yard sprays or painstakingly cover every inch with a squirt bottle by hand.

 But before purchasing or using any sort of chemical spray, it's always best to read up on the CDC guidelines and check with any local officials about the best and safest time to spray in your area.
-And, keep in mind that most experts recommend that you spray targeted areas of your yard to eliminate the spread of any chemicals potentially dangerous to wildlife.
+Most experts recommend that you spray targeted areas of your yard to eliminate the spread of any chemicals potentially dangerous to wildlife.

 How Often Should You Spray Your Yard For Ticks?

 Tick sprays vary significantly when it comes to how often they need to be reapplied.
-You might need to spray some products once a month, while others can last up to six months.
+You might need to spray some products monthly while others can last up to six months.
 It’s always best to read the manufacturer’s instructions to learn the best way to apply a specific tick spray, including how often you’ll need to reapply.